weavedb/roidjs/README.md

 )
 ```

-### Reactive Functions
+### Global Functions

-Functions can be made reactive to global states by wrapping with `fn`.
+Functions can be granted access to global states by wrapping with `fn`.

 ```jsx
 const add = ({set, get, val}) => set(get("state_1") + num, "state_1")